sarahrosehassan/find-primes/README.md

 Implementing the "Sieve of Eratosthenes" swiftly finds all the prime numbers within the time constraint.

 # Sieve of Eratosthenes
-- Start a the prime number 2 and eliminate all other multiples of 2
+- Start a the prime number 2 and eliminate all other multiples of 2, thus eliminating composite numbers

 - Move on to 3 and elminate all other multiples of 3